 Kenji Lee is a Japanese-American saxophonist, multi-instrumentalist, composer, and improviser.
 His work seeks to embody the vitality of experimentalism while staying diligently rooted in historical practices.
-His uniquely personal approach, fusing a trans-idiomatic vocabulary with rich instrumental technique, has garnered the attention of audiences and fellow artists alike.
+His personal approach fuses a trans-idiomatic vocabulary with rich instrumental technique and has garnered the attention of audiences and fellow artists alike.

 Kenji is an inaugural 2024 CultureSource ArcFund recipient.
 In 2023, he was a featured performer at the Detroit International Jazz Festival, and in 2024 was a featured performer at Edgefest.